+The Music Policy Directory lists songs and their current policies set by the copyright holders.
 Policies displayed in the Music Policy Directory describe only what happens when you publish a video on YouTube that uses this music.
-These policies do not apply off of the YouTube platform.
-You may wish to consult a qualified attorney if you have questions about your use of music.

-Monetize: The copyright holder has chosen to monetize this music, so ads may appear on your video.
+- Monetize: The copyright holder has chosen to monetize this music, so ads may appear on your video.
 In some cases, the copyright holder may elect to share some of that revenue with you.
-Note that, even if this policy is applied, the video may not be available everywhere or on all devices.
+Even if this policy is applied, the video may not be available everywhere or on all devices.

-Block worldwide: One or more copyright holders don't allow the use of this music on YouTube.
+- Block worldwide: One or more copyright holders doesn't allow the use of this music on YouTube.
 If you use this music, your video may be muted or may be entirely unavailable on YouTube.

-Block in some countries: One or more copyright holders have restricted the countries in which this music is available on YouTube.
+- Block in some countries: One or more copyright holders has restricted the countries in which this music is available on YouTube.
 If you use this music, your video won't be viewable where the music is blocked on YouTube.

 Note: Copyright holders can change their policies and issue copyright takedown notices under certain circumstances.
-Your video's status could change in the future (and may even be removed from YouTube) if the copyright owner changes the policy that applies to the music in your video.
+Your video's status could change in the future (and may even be removed from YouTube) if the copyright owner makes a different decision in your individual case or changes the policy that applies to the music in your video.
 Learn more about Content ID.